Lemoncode/svelte-workshop/04-store-login/README.md

 </div>
 ```

-- So far so good, but now let's go for a twist, we want to be able to update the user's name, from the home page, we can just bind
+- So far so good, but now let's go for a twist, we want to be able to update the user's name, from the home page, we can just bind to _$userInfo.username_
-  to _userInfo.username_

 ```diff
 {#if showLoggedInUser}